Digital Transformation - Shaping Your Digital Future

 Achieving marketing objectives through applying digital technologies and media.

-Dave expands on this definition of digital marketing to explain that, in practice, digital marketing includes managing different forms of online company presence and presences such as company websites, mobile apps and social media company pages.
+I expand on this definition of digital marketing to explain that, in practice, digital marketing includes managing different forms of online company presence and presences such as company websites, mobile apps and social media company pages.
 This is in conjunction with online communications techniques including the likes of search engine marketing, social media marketing, online advertising, e-mail marketing and partnership arrangements with other websites.
 These techniques are used to support the objectives of acquiring new customers and providing services to existing customers that help develop the customer relationship through E-CRM and marketing automation.
 However, for digital marketing to be successful, there is still a necessity for integration of these techniques with traditional media such as print, TV and direct mail as part of multichannel marketing communications.

 If we look at these other definitions of digital marketing such as this definition of digital marketing from SAS: What is Digital Marketing and Why does it matter? or this alternative definition of digital marketing from Wikipedia we can see that often there is a focus on promoting of products and services using digital media rather than a more holistic definition covering customer experiences, relationship development and stressing the importance of multichannel integration.
-So for us the scope of the term should include activities across the customer lifecycle:
+So for us, the scope of the term should include activities across the customer lifecycle:

 The role of digital platforms in supporting integrated multichannel marketing is an important component part of digital marketing, yet is often overlooked.
 In many ways, this highlights how important it is to break down silos between ‘digital’ and ‘traditional’ marketing departments.
 Online channels can also be managed to support the whole buying process from pre-sale to sale to post-sale and further development of customer relationships.